dward2/ClassworkFall2021/health_db_README.md

 ### `test_add_database_entry`
-When needing to test a function that does MongoDB interactions, you generally follow these steps:
+When needing to test a function that does MongoDB interactions, you generally follow these steps:<br>
-a. establish a database connection
+a. establish a database connection<br>
-b. set-up the database contents as needed to run test
+b. set-up the database contents as needed to run test<br>
-c. call the function to be tested
+c. call the function to be tested<br>
-d. erase any database entries made for the test so it does not interfere with other tests or your production database
+d. erase any database entries made for the test so it does not interfere with other tests or your production database<br>
-e. make an `assert` statement to check for the correct outcome.
+e. make an `assert` statement to check for the correct outcome.<br>

 a.
 The connection to the database is established at the top of the testing module by calling the `health_db_server.initialize_server()` function.
 This will